- Travel and Places»

 Not being scuba divers, never before have we gotten to see such shimmering colors of fish or the effects of glancing rays of sunlight slicing through the crystalline waters with such great effect.

-At times we saw clusters of an aquatic plant called water lettuce as shown here to the right.
+At times we saw clusters of an aquatic plant called water lettuce.
 Yellow hued in color, it drifts and floats freely through the water deriving sustenance through a four to six foot root system.

 Silver Springs also sports a large petting zoo which keeps children and adults equally entertained.